apache/kafka/clients/src/main/resources/common/message/README.md

 * Integer fields default to 0.

-* Doubles default to 0.
+* Floats default to 0.

 * Booleans default to false.